 If you don't have camping gear, there are even campgrounds that provide nearly everything you need to have an amazing camping experience.
 We've rounded up a handful of great family-friendly campgrounds nearby, all with availability for booking in summer 2021.
 Make your plans soon as camping has been a popular pandemic vacation and spots are being snapped up.

-We've highlighted these campgrounds at their best, but keep in mind the 2021 camping season is likely to look different than any in the recent past.
-While there are no traditional camping spots open in NYC this summer, you can go glamping on Governors Island, which will begin taking reservations on May 1.
+We've highlighted these campgrounds at their best, but keep in mind the 2021 camping season is likely to look different than those in the recent past.
+While there are no traditional camping spots open in NYC this summer, you can go glamping on Governors Island or at Camp Rockaway in Queens.

 Upstate New York Campgrounds Open for 2021 Reservations

 1. Mongaup Pond Campground – Livingston Manor